NLeSC/guide/best_practices/overview.md

 In this chapter we give an overview of the best practices for software development at the Netherlands eScience Center, including a rationale.

+## Checklists

+An easy way to make sure you did not forget anything important is to use a well curated checklist.
+Great examples can be found via [FAIR Software NL](https://fair-software.nl/recommendations/checklist).
+[The Turing Way](https://book.the-turing-way.org) has specific topical checklists at the end of each of their chapters.

 ## Know your tools

 In addition to the advice on the best practices above, knowing the